Mountain Robin-Chat

 About the Mountain Robin-Chat

 The Mountain Robin-Chat belongs to the family Muscicapidae, within the order Passeriformes.
-These birds typically live typically 4-6 years in the wild..
+These birds typically live average 6-8 years, with some individuals living up to 12 years..

 How to Identify a Mountain Robin-Chat